-The Chancellor and his/her designated administrative officers shall cooperate with all law enforcement authorities of the State of North Carolina and its political subdivisions in enforcing this Ordinance and issuing regulations hereunder.
-When the Town of Chapel Hill enacts an Ordinance that, pursuant to G.S.
-116.44.5, supersedes any portion of this Ordinance or any regulation issued hereunder, the Chancellor's designated administrative officers shall, upon receiving a copy of such Ordinance from the town clerk, immediately cause to be removed all parking meters, signs and other devices or markings erected or placed on a public street by authority of the superseded Ordinance or regulations.
+The Chancellor and his/her designees(s) shall cooperate with all law enforcement authorities of the State of North Carolina and its political subdivisions in enforcing this Ordinance and issuing regulations hereunder.
+When the Town of Chapel Hill enacts an ordinance that, pursuant to G.S. § 116.44.5, supersedes any portion of this Ordinance or any regulation issued hereunder, the Chancellor's designees shall, upon receiving a copy of such ordinance from the Town Clerk, immediately cause to be removed all parking meters, signs, and other devices or markings erected or placed on a public street by authority of the superseded ordinance or regulations.